 This is another exercise that improves spine mobility, as well as working the core muscles.

 Sit with your back straight and straighten your legs out in front.
 If the muscles at the back of your legs are tight, then you might not be able to straighten your legs while keeping a straight back, in this case, keep your knees slightly bent.

 Raise your arms up to shoulder height, so that they are parallel with the floor.

-Keeping your back straight and your arms lifted, engage your abdominal muscles and exhale as you rotate your upper body to the right.
+Keeping your back straight and your arms lifted, engage your abdominal muscles and rotate your upper body to the right.

 These are the reps you should do of the exercises for each week of the program: